SC-Christopher92/Taskforce-Excommunicado/MAD_DOGS/Taskforce Excommunicado Core Rules 0.8.5.7.1.md

 - Research: 1d4 Hours.
 - Interview: 1d4 Hours.

-# Research Phase (WIP)
+## Research (WIP)
 The player during the research phase will be able to conduct research, conduct interviews, etc. This would all be on a clock. roll 2d6+Stat+Skill, subtract sum from Research Timer.

-# Combat Phase
+## Combat
 ### Spaces, AP
 ##### Spaces
 A **Space** is a square or hexagon taking up 5 ft.
 A character does not necessarily take up the entire 5 foot square rather it is the space that they reliably control.